antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# I'm afraid I'm not sure about that, sweetheart.
-But I do know that Mars is
-# very, very far away.
-Much farther than I want us to be apart.
+# Oh honey, Mars is such a far away place!
+It takes light about 6 minutes and 8
+# seconds to travel from the sun to Mars.
+That's about a hundred and thirty-four
+# million miles.
+I don't think any of us will ever get to go there.
+Ain't that a
+# shame?
 ```

 -----